 If you love playing tennis, you may be surprised to learn that this popular sport began in France around 800 years ago.

 Today’s tennis is played either in singles or doubles, and has actually been little changed over the centuries, although racquets are now used, rather than the hand as was originally done.
-Oddly enough, the coming of the lawn mower revitalized the somewhat flagging sport in the early 19th Century as it was now easy to make grass courts on which to play.
-Approximately 5% of Australians today play tennis.

-Tennis Elbow and More
+Tennis Pain, Elbow and More

 Tennis players might be surprised to learn that ‘tennis elbow’ is actually not one of the more frequently encountered tennis injuries.
 Although not a contact sport, tennis does require quite a bit of physical activity, such as twisting, pivoting, running, and stretching, which increases the chances that a player could become hurt.